typst/webapp-issues/README.md

 ## FAQ
 - **Will the web app remain free?** \
   The web app will always have a free tier.
-However, we will also add paid plans in the future.
+However, there is also a paid plan with additional features like Comments and Git sync.

 - **Is the web app open source?** \
   The web app is not open source.
 We think open-sourcing the compiler and